Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/SQL Window Funtion.md

-Window finction are a type of analytical function in SQL that performs calculations across a set of rows that are related to the current row, called a "window".
-A window function calculates a value for each row in the result set based on subset of the rows that are defiend by a window specification.
+Window function are a type of analytical function in SQL that performs calculations across a set of rows that are related to the current row, called a "window".
+A window function calculates a value for each row in the result set based on subset of the rows that are defined by a window specification.

 The window specification are defined using  the OVER() clause in SQL, which specifies the partitioning and ordering of the rows that the window function will operate on.
 The partitioning divides the row into groups based on a specific column or expression, while the ordering defines the order in which the rows are processed within each group.